flatland-association/flatland-rl/docs/tutorials/01_gettingstarted.rst

             action = agent.act(obs[handle])
             action_dict.update({handle: action})

-This dictionary is then passed to the environment which checks the validity of all actions and update the environment state.
+This dictionary is then passed to the environment which checks the validity of all actions and updates the environment state.

 .. code-block:: python